Find the Best Path

 Performing the Ritual

 Performing this ritual takes at least 10 minutes of roleplaying.
 During the ritual the casters must be in a strong Autumn regio.
 This ritual targets an Imperial army.
-The general responsible for the army must be present throughout.
+The general responsible for the army (or the egregore if the general is not at Anvil) must be present throughout.

 This spell is an enchantment.
 A target may only be under one enchantment effect at a time.